The Icahn School of Medicine at Mount Sinai (ISMMS) provides extraordinary education in a translational context.

 For half a century, our forward-thinking philosophy has earned us a reputation for integrity, discovery, altruism, and clinical excellence.
 We help students develop the knowledge, attitude, and support they need to become the next generation’s agents of change in medicine and biomedical science.

-In keeping with these values, we have designed a number of groundbreaking programs for you to choose from, including FlexMed, which allows college sophomores in any major to apply for early acceptance to our MD program and also FlexGrad which enables college sophomores in any major to apply for early acceptance into our PhD and MD/PhD programs upon completion of our Summer Undergraduate Research Program.
+In keeping with these values, we have designed a number of groundbreaking programs for you to choose from, including FlexMed, which allows college sophomores in any major to apply for early acceptance to our MD program and also FlexGrad which enables college undergraduates in any major to apply for early acceptance into our PhD and MD/PhD programs upon completion of our Summer Undergraduate Research Program.
 We also have dual degree tracks and a variety of experiential programs, including our partnership with Google Life Sciences, which offers MD and MD/PhD students an unparalleled opportunity to participate in research programs at GLS’s laboratory facilities in Silicon Valley as full-time members of the research team.

 We have a number of academic partnerships with other hospitals, medical facilities, and academic institutions.
 We offer a dual MPH/MSW program with Fordham University and a Bioethics program with Union College.
 Some of our partners in research include New York Academy of Medicine, Baylor Research Institute, and Brookhaven National Laboratory.
 We investigate computational and engineering applications for medicine with Rensselaer Polytechnic Institute, and with the Biodesign Institute at Arizona State University, we are exploring nanotechnology, biomarkers, and other exciting areas.